-A stagiaire is a trainee and a stage is a period spent in a kitchen, either at home or abroad, learning skills, cooking techniques and soaking in a different atmosphere.
+A stagiaire is a trainee chef and a stage is a period spent in a kitchen (either at home or abroad) learning skills, cooking techniques and experiencing a new and exciting atmosphere.
 Being a stagiaire is about exploring different cuisines, different management styles and brigades, and fundamentally working out what kind of a chef you are.

-At Way of the Chef, we understand that to be a chef is to be in a constant state of education, and staging is arguably the most greatest way to learn.
+At Way of the Chef, we understand that to be a chef is to be in a constant state of education and staging is arguably the greatest way to learn.

-Can you imagine taking a break from your usual chef duties and working for a week under Massimo Bottura at the one of the world’s best restaurants, Osteria Francescana in Italy?
-Or perhaps in Paris with Alain Passard at Arpège?
-Or maybe to experience classic British hotel dining under John Williams at The Ritz?
+Can you imagine taking a break from your usual chef duties and working for a week under Michel Roux Jr. at Le Gavroche?
+Or perhaps at Dinner by Heston under Ashley Palmer-Watts?
+Or even classic British hotel dining under John Williams at The Ritz?

 But how do you know which stage to take?
 What kind of restaurant would work best for you as a chef?
 Which cuisine?
 And where?

-At Way of the Chef, we endeavour to stage in as many restaurants as possible across the UK and Europe in order to provide unique insight into the dynamic and varied world of the chef so as to provide inspiration for future stages.
+At Way of the Chef, we endeavour to stage in as many restaurants as possible across the UK in order to provide unique insight into the dynamic and varied world of the chef and provide inspiration for future stages.

-One, two and three star kitchens, little restaurants you’ve only heard of in passing, restaurants abroad and right at home, even bars, butchers, frigates and airports.
+One, two and three star kitchens, little restaurants you’ve only heard of in passing, countryside restaurants or London institutions, even bars, butchers, frigates and airports.
 Our goal is to cover the lot.

 Way of the Chef was founded by food and chef journalist, Tom Gatehouse.
-Tom writes a monthly column on his experiences as a stagiaire for Restaurant Magazine and is an industry expert on staging in kitchens and is closing in on 50 stages in kitchens across the UK and Europe.
+Tom is an industry expert on staging in kitchens and is closing in on 50 stages in kitchens across the UK and Europe.
 You might know him as “The Secret Stagiaire” through his column in Restaurant Magazine.